Baby’s restaurant brings new life, family-friendly retro diner vibe to iconic former Talbott Street show bar

 We’re grabbing a burger and fries that will have you saying "Yaaaas Queen!" on this trip “In Your Neighborhood”.

-“I tell people all the time, “I get to hang out in a place that is covered in pink glitter and there are cute kids and fun people,” said Ruth Hawkins, front of house manager at Baby’s.
+“I tell people all the time, 'I get to hang out in a place that is covered in pink glitter and there are cute kids and fun people,'” said Ruth Hawkins, front of house manager at Baby’s.

 Glitter has long been a theme here.
 But nowadays, the space that was once known as legends drag show bar has been transformed into Baby’s: A '50s style diner with a pop-culture edge.